Sporgelum/Sporgelum.github.io/_pages/research.md

 ### Shiny web apps

 Development of web applicaitons, designed for an interactive data visualization and downloading.
-The web applications are customizable and very versatile and based in R programming language.
+The web applications are customizable, versatile, secure and based in R programming language.
+<a href="https://marius-alex.shinyapps.io/MitacoRa">Example (requires password and user)</a>

 ### Machine Learning classification project